uroojf-dev/AboutMeUF/README.md

 - Toast notification

 ## APK
-The compiled APK file `aboutmeabubakar.apk` is included in the root directory for easy installation and testing.
+The compiled APK file `aboutmeuroojfatima.apk` is included in the root directory for easy installation and testing.

 ---

-**Developed by Abubakar**
+**Developed by UROOJ**
 *Master's Student in Computer Science*
 *Pace University - Seidenberg School*
 *New York, NY*